 Early Notables of the Spree family (pre 1700)

 Another 46 words (3 lines of text) are included under the topic Early Spree Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Spree family to the New World and Oceana
+Migration of the Spree family

 Some of the first immigrants to cross the Atlantic and come to North America carried the name Spree, or a variant listed above: William Spry who settled in Virginia in 1648; Oliver Sprye settled in Virginia in 1639; Francis Spry settled in North Carolina in 1701.
 In Newfoundland, John Spry was a Surgeon of St. John's in 1753.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.